romeerez/orchid-orm/docs/src/guide/migration-writing.md

 [//]: # 'has JSDoc'

-Rename a table constraint, such as primary key, or check.
+Rename a table constraint such as a primary key or a database check

 ```ts
 import { change } from '../dbScript';